muse-sisay/angi-data-platform-infrastructure-engineer/infra/README.md

 bash setup.sh
 ```

-Before using the Ansible playbook update the IP address and username in the inventory file.
+Before using the Ansible playbook update the inventory file with machines IP address and username you want to target.
 ```shell
 ansible-playbook -i inventory.ini main.yml --ask-become-pass
 ```